 The wildlife in the area have adopted us.
 We have over 100 quail at our bird feeders several times a day, and a few pheasants nesting in the barn.
 Four at last count.
 We also have a deer that has taken to eating along with the horses and sleeps in the barn.
 He has a damaged leg, so we are thinking that he is no longer able to keep up with his herd.
 We named him “Big Bird” the first time we saw him because he was eating from our bird feeders, but now that he is a resident, he deserves a more respectful name.
 I haven’t selected one yet.

-Why I am “here” at this blog, is to share.
+My purpose with this blog, is to be kind – to share.
 I have loved computer graphics for many years as a hobby starting with Corel Draw, and finally advancing into the early versions of Photoshop.
 In 2010 my best friend invited me to start paper scrapping with her group.
 That lasted for one whole, tedious day.
 All that paper storage and setup/cleanup!
 A year later I found some people doing online digital scrapping, and I was hooked.
 I wanted to learn everything there was about designing scrapping kits.
 Sometimes I get it right and sometimes I need to learn more.
 Always learning more.
 I am currently working with Photoshop CS6, and although I have Adobe Illustrator loaded on my computer, I have yet to acquire the courage to open it up and create.